-Section 63-All persons holding office should be known for their piety, sanctified character, and ability for the particular work to which the church calls them.
+Section 63.
+All persons holding office should be known for their piety, sanctified character, and ability for the particular work to which the church calls them.
 They should give satisfactory evidence of love for souls and the determination to be useful to their fellow men.
-Let all the officers carefully instruct themselves in their respective duties from the pages of our Manual (Sections 46-52).
+Let all the officers carefully instruct themselves in their respective duties from the pages of our Manual [Sections 46-52].
+[See Note, Section 54, ¶1 (7).]

-Section 64-Let no one be elected as a leader who is careless of our covenant and the obligations imposed therein.
+Section 64.
+Let no one be elected as a leader who is careless of our Covenant and the obligations imposed therein.
 A leader should be an example to the flock of Christ.
-If it be known that an individual is a divorced person and is living in a state of wedlock with another party; or is married to a divorced person of such state; or is vain in his attire; or is in debt to such a degree as to cause stumbling; or is boastful, haughty, overbearing, or otherwise unchirchlike in his temper or behavior; let the local church board see that he is not elected to any church office, or if elected, that he be speedily removed.
+If it be known that an individual has been divorced from one companion and has married another without the former having died, or is married to one who has another living companion; or is vain in his attire; or is in debt to such a degree as to cause stumbling; or is boastful, haughty, overbearing, or otherwise un-Christlike in his temper or behavior; let the local church board see that he is not elected to any church office, or if elected that he be speedily removed.

-Section 65-Whereas the present trend toward immodesty of dress is so evidently out of keeping with the Word of God, the girls and women who are members of the Pilgrim Holiness Church are not to appear in public wearing the immodest forms of dress so current today: such as sun suits, shorts, anklets and no stockings, dresses of immodest lengths, slacks, or similar garments.
-Men and boys of the church should not appear in public in shorts or without shirts.
-And further, parents are strongly urged to dress their children in accordance with this standard.
+Section 65.
+Whereas the present trend toward immodesty of

+dress is so evidently out of keeping with the Word of God, the girls and women who are members of the Pilgrim Holiness Church are not to appear in public wearing the immodest forms of dress so current today; such as sun suits, shorts, dresses of immodest length, slacks, or similar garments, or without stockings.
+Men and boys of the church are not to appear in public in shorts or without shirts.

-Section 66-After three consecutive meetings of the local church board of any church resulting in a failure to nominate a minister for pastor, the district superintendent is empowered to call a church meeting and such meeting shall nominate and elect a pastor.
-In the event that more than two candidates are nominated only the two receiving the highest number of votes shall be voted upon on the second ballot, and of these two the one receiving the highest number of votes shall be declared elected; provided that when the district council deems it necessary to protect the life and interests of the church it may select such pastor as provided by Section 53, ¶6.
+Section 66.
+After three consecutive meetings of the church board resulting in a failure to nominate a minister for pastor, the district superintendent is empowered to call a church meeting and such meeting shall nominate and elect a pastor by a two-thirds vote of the church members voting.
+In the event that more than two candidates are nominated, only the two receiving the highest number of votes shall be voted upon on the second ballot.
+In case neither candidate receives the required two-thirds vote, then the matter of placing a pastor in the church shall be referred to the district council for final action, as provided by Section 53, ¶6, 7.

-Section 67-Since the Scriptures so plainly teach us that he who preaches the gospel shall live by the gospel, and that it is the duty of the pastor to feed the flock of God over which the Holy Spirit has appointed him, and knowing that he can not be at his best in so doing unless he devotes his whole time to it, we therefore emphasize the support of the pastor as an imperative duty of the church (Section 53, ¶9).
+Section 67.
+Since the Scriptures so plainly teach us that he who preaches the gospel shall live by the gospel, and that it is the duty of the pastor to feed the flock of God over which the Holy Spirit has appointed him, and knowing that he can not be at his best in so doing unless he devotes his whole time to it, we therefore emphasize the support of the pastor as an imperative duty of the church [Section 53, ¶9].

-Section 68-Let public free-will offerings be taken each Sunday, or as often as there are preaching services.
+Section 68.
+Let public freewill offerings be taken each Sunday, or as often as there are preaching services.
 The pastor should instruct the people to remember that their first financial duty is to their own home church and that they should assist with the necessities there until they are relieved.
-For the Scriptures plainly say, "But if any provide not for his own, and specially for those of his own house, he hath denied the faith and is worse than an infidel."
+For the Scriptures plainly say, "But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel" (I Tim.
+5:8).

-Section 69-Let all our members tithe their income into the local treasury of the church in which their respective memberships are held and let each pastor strongly urge this so that all expenses may be paid therefrom.
+Section 69.
+Let all of our members tithe their income into the treasury of the local church of which they are members.
+Let each pastor strongly urge this so that all expenses may be paid therefrom.
 We further urge that the needs of the pastor receive first consideration.